JHaller27/PythonSummerClass/2/readme.md

 _[Code credit](https://stackoverflow.com/questions/3207219/how-do-i-list-all-files-of-a-directory)_

 To clarify, what we're looking for is this:
-* Read each file, and find the sum of all transactions in a year in the range 2014-2019
+* For each file, for each year, find the sum of all transactions
-* Calculate and print the average of these sums
+* Calculate and print the average of all of these sums, i.e. the sum of each year's sum for each file

 As always, feel free to run the solution code to check your results.